Jenna Rosenow: Career

 One of Rosenow's earliest roles was a recurring part in children's television show Mako: Island of Secrets.
 She has also appeared in the television comedy pilot Paper Planes, short film Pale (2010) and feature film Border Protection Squad (2015).

 In November 2012, it was announced that Rosenow had joined the main cast of Australian soap opera Neighbours as Amber Turner.
 Rosenow had previously made an appearance in the serial as an extra.
 Of the casting process, she commented "It's very exciting.
 I auditioned for the role and got short-listed and had a call back, then was told I got the role."
 Rosenow relocated from Geelong to Melbourne, where the show's studios are located, and made her debut as Amber on 7 February 2013.
 For her work on Neighbours, Rosenow received a nomination for the Inside Soap Award for Best Daytime Star.
 She was also longlisted for the Logie Award for Most Popular Actress.
 In 2014, Rosenow played Amber in the web spin-off Neighbours vs Zombies.

 After three years of playing Amber, Rosenow decided to leave Neighbours at the conclusion of her contract.
 She told Noel Murphy of The Weekly Review that she would be moving to Los Angeles to pursue other acting opportunities.
 She made her final appearance in 2016, as her character took a job opportunity in Queensland.
 After leaving Neighbours, Rosenow made a guest appearance as Jane Austen in season 4 of The CW's Legends of Tomorrow.
 She also played Stacy, a fitness influencer and the fictional wife of Ian Ziering in BH90210.

 In February 2020, Rosenow joined the cast of Netflix drama Firefly Lane, opposite leads Katherine Heigl and Sarah Chalke.
 Rosenow plays the recurring role of magazine editor Kimber Watts.
 Rosenow described Kimber as "a young socialite who is trying to make a name for herself in the journalism world."
 She said she would bring a bit of comedy to the show and is "a character you're going to love to hate".
 Rosenow stars in the 2021 Lifetime thriller film Nobody Will Believe You (also known as Pretty Little Victim) with Emily Topper and John William Wright.
 That same year, Rosenow played college girl Amber in the mystery drama series One of Us Is Lying, which is based on the novel of the same name by Karen M. McManus.

+Rosenow co-founded the production company Midnight Madhouse with actor Ella Cannon in 2022.
+They optioned the non-fiction novel The Tin Ticket by Deborah J. Swiss for a television drama.